haveric/RailSwitcher/README.md

 #### Changelog:

+#### Coming Soon
+* Remove items from all non-creative GameModes and not just survival

 #### Version 1.0.8 (1/17/2014)
 * Fixed more power updating issues.
 * Support for all protection and block logging plugins.
 (Hopefully)